Updated Aug 2020 by Lee Johnson

 As long as the tank can keep up with the wicking demands of high-wattage vaping, you can get great vapour production on higher-ohm coils too.

-Sub ohming is the terms used for vaping on a clearomiser below 1.0ohms of resistance.
-Because the resistance of the coil is so low, it is an excellent way to produce massive clouds of vapour.
+Sub-ohm vaping is the terms used for vaping with a coil below 1 Ω. Because the resistance of the coil is so low, it is an excellent way to produce massive clouds of vapour.

 Anything over 20 A will be more than enough for most purposes, but it’s important to use Ohm’s law calculators to check the current your setup will be pulling if you’re not sure.